Trane warranty: cost, coverage and plans (2025)

 Depending on the type of plan you purchase, the extended warranty may cover parts and labor costs.

-Factors to consider when buying an extended appliance warranty
+Is an extended appliance warranty worth it?

 The optional extended warranty may be worth considering, especially if it includes a service plan with yearly maintenance.
 You’ll need to weigh the extended warranty cost against the average cost of an HVAC maintenance visit.
 Remember that your HVAC unit needs servicing at least once a year.
 However, servicing your appliance twice a year could help ensure optimal performance.

-Trane warranty vs. home warranty alternatives
+Trane warranty vs. home warranty

 The Trane warranty will be helpful if your appliance has a mechanical failure due to a defective part or component.
 However, there are certain circumstances that the warranty will not cover, like damages that occur due to normal wear and tear.